-Common medical considerations for individuals with Down syndrome occur at the following frequency (many of which are correctible through surgery and/or medical treatment):
+Common medical considerations for individuals with Down syndrome are listed below.
+May are correctible through surgery and/or medical treatment.

-Parents need to know it is very unlikely their child will develop all or even most of these medical conditions, and need to understand many are highly treatable.
-Parents also need to know that life expectancy is now 55-60 years with some people living into their 70's.
-Individuals with DS have lower than average risk of developing solid tumors.
+Parents should understand it is very unlikely their child will develop all or even most of these medical conditions, and need to understand many are highly treatable.
+Parents also need to know that life expectancy is now 60 years with some people living into their 70's.

 Down syndrome cognition research is making great strides to: